With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 How to make your very own waterproof dryer lint fire-starter, for free.
-Using only household items you can make a 1 oz waterproof fire-starter that ...
+Using only household items you can make a 1 oz waterproof fire-starter that burns for 15 ...

 Whether using old candle stubs or bars of canning wax, cut them into small strips/chunks so they can be more easily melted.